csun-shine/the-pedal-garage-docs/docs/references/pg-reference-get-song-by-id.md

 ---
+title: Get Song by ID
-layout: page
+layout: default
+parent: Songs Resource
+nav_order: 4
 ---

-# API Reference: Retrieve Song by ID
+# API Reference: Get Song by ID

 Retrieve a [`song`](pg-resource-songs.md) array that contains only the song resource specified by the `id` parameter, if it exists.